wright-io/givenwhenthen/content/landing_page.md

 ## Running Stories

-Take it for a test drive by looking at the `/examples`:
+Take it for a test drive by looking at the `/examples` folder:

 1. Get a [Sauce Labs](http://saucelabs.com/) account.
 Trial account is free.
 2. Set the your sauce account details in `/examples/test/acceptance/config.coffee`.